krazkidd/lineup/README.md

 ### DigitalOcean App Platform (free)

 An app spec is available under `.do/` which will run the SSG command and publish `.output/public/` to DigitalOcean's App Platform.
 Some modification will be required to point to your repository (rather than this one).
-You may have to configure the App Platform yourself.
-A free plan is available for static sites.
+Additional configuration of the App Platform may be necessary.
+(Make sure you have the free plan selected.)

 ## Attributions